Afonso Pena: Infrastructure

 Afonso Pena's government was marked by heavy investments in infrastructure.
 During his term, Brazil experienced a surge in railway construction, with several branches being opened in the states.
 The Central do Brasil Railway planned its arrival at the São Francisco River, an old ambition since the Brazilian Empire, and in his message to Congress in 1909, Pena announced the completion of the Madeira-Mamoré Railway.
 Construction of the Northwestern Brazil Railway was finished and the connection between São Paulo and Paraná via rail allowed, for the first time, the connection of Southeastern Brazil with the South by train.
-Brazil's railway network reached its peak at the time, growing from 17,340.4km in 1906 to 21,466.6km in 1910.
+Brazil's railway network reached its peak at the time, growing from 17,340.4 km in 1906 to 21,466.6 km in 1910.
 The Pena administration also built a new hydroelectric plant and made efforts to improve sanitation, reorganizing the Manguinhos Institute, which became the Oswaldo Cruz Institute.

-The Rondon Commission resulted in the construction of 25 stations and the laying of 2,268km of telegraph lines.
-By 1909 the country's total telegraph network size reached 69,457km.
-The president also improved the country's ports, and continued the improvements in the port of Rio de Janeiro, started in the previous administration.
+The Rondon Commission resulted in the construction of 25 stations and the laying of 2,268 km of telegraph lines.
+By 1909 the country's total telegraph network size reached 69,457 km.
+The president also improved the ports of Recife, Belém, Vitória, and Rio Grande, providing them with facilities similar to those of the port of Santos, and continued the improvements in the port of Rio de Janeiro, started in the previous administration.
 Since the beginning of 1908, the company Lloyd Brasileiro had been docking its ships at the pier on an experimental basis.
 At the end of the year, the pier was already more than 1,900 meters long and 5 warehouses were finished.
 The port was officially opened on 20 July 1910.